I'm SO excited to be working with you!

 The same goes if we're shooting at an outdoor location - sunrise or sunset is best!

 What to Wear

 Texture and clothes that move are the camera’s best friend (think linen, loose cotton, knit, flowy dresses, etc.)

 Don’t be afraid of print and colour, but opt for smaller prints rather than larger prints.

 Less formal looks lend themselves to more comfort & more authenticity for everyone to move, cuddle, run, and be themselves.

 Babies (1 year and under) look best in a simple short sleeved vest, dungarees/overalls or just a nappy cover/shorts (let's see those thigh rolls!!)
 Separates often end up getting bunched up when you hold little ones.

 When in doubt - keep things simple - pick out neutral tones that compliment each other

-My favorite sources for clothes for portrait sessions: Zara, Mango & ASOS
+You definitely don't need to buy anything new for your session, but if you want to treat yourself - my favorite sources for clothes for portrait sessions: Zara, Mango & ASOS